jcalcaben/gatsby-glossary-app/src/_converted/static-files.md

 ---
   title: "static files"
   wordClasses:
     - "noun"
   tags:
     - "magento-software"
   synonyms: []
   relatedTerms:
-    - "CSS"
+    - "css"
-    - "JavaScript"
+    - "javascript"
   readMore: []
 ---
 The collection of assets, such as CSS, fonts, images, and JavaScript that is used by a theme.